ebeninca/fip16/README.md

 - COLB removed extra dates on Apertura, avoid conflicts with International friendly dates
 - CHIL removed extra unused dates
 - **AFC Champions League expanded to 24 teams using Rest of the world (China,Japan,UAE,India), 6 groups + Round of 16**
+- Added extra clubs to CONCAChampions and Libertadores setup stage (preparing to expand).
+- Set Ranking Tables (Winners) of all Sulamerican leagues.

 v62.002
 - "Check Schedule Conflicts" enabled for all continental clubs competitions and FIFA CWC